ldss-project/docs/docs/services/statistics-service/index.md

     ```yaml
     leaderboard: {
       scores: {
         username: string              # the player who owns this score
-        date: datetime          # the date when the score was added
+        insertion: datetime           # the date when the score was added
         rank: number                  # the rank of the player on the leaderboard
         wins: number                  # the number of times the player has won
         losses: number                # the number of times the player has lost
         ratio: number                 # the ratio between wins and losses (ratio = wins/losses)
       }[]
     }
     ```
+  - Errors:
+    - `400`: malformed input